prometheus/prometheus/docs/getting_started.md

     expr: avg(rate(rpc_durations_seconds_count[5m])) by (job, service)
 ```

-To make Prometheus pick up this new rule, add a `rule_files` statement to the
-`global` configuration section in your `prometheus.yml`.
+To make Prometheus pick up this new rule, add a `rule_files` statement in your `prometheus.yml`.
 The config should now
 look like this:

 ```yaml